 Deadlines for dropping courses indicate if you a) are eligible for a full or partial refund and/or b) can drop the course in good academic standing (i.e. the dropped course will not show on your transcript) but you will not receive a refund of any of your tuition fees.

 Please refer to the following websites for detailed information of the specific dates for dropping classes:

 When you decide to drop a class, you should be mindful of some aspects:

 If you decide not to return to University, and you have submitted Course Intentions, you would need to submit the applicable withdrawal form, before classes start.
 This will avoid any tuition fee charges or academic standing impacts.

 If you have an academic standing of Required to Withdraw (RTW) or Permanent Program Withdrawn (PPW) you do not need to fill out this form.

 It is possible to withdraw from a program temporarily, for example for one or two semesters.
 Please refer to the specific information for undergraduate students provided by Enrollment Services and Student Fees.

-Information about short-term withdrawal for graduate students, called a Leave of Absence, is found in Section 3 of the Graduate Admissions and Studies Policy.
+Information about short-term withdrawal for graduate students, called a Leave of Absence, is found in Section 9 of the Graduate Status, Enrolment, and Evaluation Policy.

 Print copies of the report are available at our office.